hackathon-pubquiz/pubquiz/README.md

 - Node.js
 - Yarn

-## Server & Client

-`yarn install` in client and `yarn install` in the root folder.
-(This could be improved).
+## Building and Running

+- Clone this repository.
+- cd into the cloned repository and do `yarn install`
+- cd into `./client` and do `yarn install` again.

+For running both server and client concurrently, run

-`yarn dev` will start the server and the client concurrently.
+- `yarn dev` in the root folder of the cloned repository.

+For starting server or client individually, run

-`yarn client` will start the client only.
+- `yarn client` will start the client only.
-`yarn server` will start the server only.
+- `yarn server` will start the server only.